On bicanonical maps of threefolds of general type with large volumes: An extension theorem for non-klt centers of dimension

-In this subsection, we apply Proposition~\ref{prop adjandinvadj} to study bicanonical maps of $3$-folds covered by curve non-klt centers of genus $2$. \begin{theorem} Let $X$ be a minimal $3$-fold of general type and let $\pi:W\to X$ be a resolution.
+In this subsection, we apply Proposition~\ref{prop adjandinvadj} to study bicanonical maps of $3$-folds covered by non-klt centers of dimension $1$ of genus $2$. \begin{theorem} Let $X$ be a minimal $3$-fold of general type and let $\pi:W\to X$ be a resolution.
 Suppose that there are curves $C_1, C_2$ on $W$ and effective $\mathbb{Q}$-divisors $\Delta_1, \Delta_2 $ on $X$ with the following properties for $i=1,2$: \begin{itemize}

 \item $C_i$ is not contained in the exceptional locus of $\pi$; \item $(X, \Delta_i)$ is lc near the generic point of $\pi(C_i)$, and $\pi(C_i)$ is a non-klt center of $(X, \Delta_i)$ with a unique non-klt place over $\pi(C_i)$;